Staff & Teaching Artists – Youth in Arts

 roberta@youthinarts.org 415-457-4878 ext.
 170

-Morgan Schauffler, Director of External Affairs
+Morgan Schauffler, Director of Strategic Partnerships

 Morgan has always been passionate about art, and worked in fine art sales for over a decade.
 Prior to her work as a private Art Consultant, she was the Senior Gallery Associate at the Paul Thiebaud Gallery in San Francisco.
 She holds a degree in Art History and Human Communications from the University of Denver.
 Before moving into her development role, Morgan was the Program Director at Youth in Arts.
 She is a commissioner on the San Rafael Public Art Review Board, a board member of the San Rafael Business Improvement District, and the steering committee representative for the Downtown San Rafael Arts District.
 When not working she can be found hiking or biking the hills of Marin with her husband, two young sons, and Milo Foundation mutt.
 At Youth in Arts Morgan oversees fundraising and events, and manages our in-house children’s art gallery.